 Please note: the intended use-case for Windows on the Mac is to run the occasional Windows-only program on the Mac.
 If you spend all your time in Windows, this is not a solution for you.
 Instead, you should have a "real" Windows-based computer.

-Email the CTS Helpdesk at email@example.com for more information.
+Email the IT Service Desk at firstname.lastname@example.org for more information.